An illustrated guide to semantic versioning

 ~) or even highest minor (

-^), is very common, and spawning new images in different times could result in different version of modules on different machines.
+^), is very common, and spawning new images at different times could result in different versions of modules on different machines.
 This is desired behaviour.
-We want the ability to run latest versions of modules with the latest performance improvements and vulnerability fixes, without the need to manually update the code.
+We want the ability to run the latest versions of modules with the latest performance improvements and vulnerability fixes, without the need to manually update the code.

 Joe’s gonna help us illustrate the purpose of versioning.

 This is where we meet Joe, in Joe’s first major release.
-Joe is a software with internal logic and an API, making his functionality available to his consumers (He can walk, talk, and throw a fist).
+Joe is a piece of software with an internal logic and an API, making his functionality available to his consumers (He can walk, talk, and throw a fist).